 I’ve done a couple of Uniworld cruises and I really like Uniworld as a cruise line.
 They position themselves as offering six-star service, and the point is that they go way beyond what you would normally expect.

 The ships are all very different and the decor does tend to be a little bit on the rich and glitzy side.
 While they are glitzy inside, they are beautiful, very comfortable and the bedding, beds, the service and the quality of everything onboard is phenomenal.
 The service is really outstanding.

 They do cruise on pretty much all of the major rivers and, as I said, they are more on the premium side, so if you’re looking for a particularly luxurious river cruise with very high degrees of service take a look at Uniworld.

-If you like you when you’re cruising to travel in five-star upmarket hotels, the next two lines I want to talk about are probably in this 5-star area.
+If you like to travel in five-star upmarket hotels, the next two lines I want to talk about are probably in this 5-star area.

 The first of those is a Cruise Line called AmaWaterways.
 I really liked AmaWaterways.
-I think they offer a great product.
-They are owned by a group of friends, and so it’s really a family-owned company.
+They offer a great product and are owned by a group of friends, so it’s really a family-owned company.
 It was established back in 2002 and still run very actively by the families.